top of page

 • Who can submit?

 Footnote Journal promotes the work of student and early career historians, but we welcome submissions from anyone interested in the study of history.
-If you are submitting an assessment written for a course at your university, please provide the associated course details and what grade was received.

 • What can I submit?